Lauzy/LBehavior/README.md

 ## Tips

 1、Because the root layout is CoordinatorLayout, the toolbar may cover the item at the top of the recyclerView when used, and the bottom layout may also cover the bottom item.
-You can add a placeholder such as itemDecoration to the recyclerView, a placeholder view at the top.
-If the situation is relatively simple, you can set padding, margin and so on.
+You can add a placeholder such as itemDecoration to the recyclerView, or a placeholder view at the top.
+If the situation is relatively simple, you can simply set padding, margin and so on.
-Details can be seen in the demo, I simply deal with this kind of situation.
+I have dealt with this kind of situation in the demo simply.

 2、If the elevation of the floatingActionButton is greater than that of the bottomBar, the animation of the floatingActionButton will cover the top of the bottomBar, and vice versa.